semmelsamu/router/README.md

 # Router

-> With this router you can create custom urls for your Website.
-Other features are a auto-generated sitemap, an image scaler and redirects.
+> Small php router with route linking and file redirects

 ## Requirements

-- PHP >= 8
+- PHP
-- Any webserver which can redirect requests to a specific file
+- Any webserver which can redirect requests to a specific file (e.g. via .htaccess)

 ## Installation